 Studies and Research

 The CDSS administers the PhD Program in Psychology in close collaboration with the Department of Psychology at the University of Mannheim, which has developed into one of the leading research and teaching institutions in Germany, focusing mainly on the research areas of Organizational Psychology, Consumer Psychology, Social Psychology and Cognitive Psychology.
-One of the primary goals of the department is to connect and expand these research areas by creating new and innovative academic facilities, such as establishing a new chair for Consumer Psychology and by opening up a Collaborative Research Center on Decision-Making.
+One of the primary goals of the department is to connect and expand these research areas by creating new and innovative academic facilities, such as establishing a new chair for Consumer Psychology and by opening up a Collaborative Research Unit on Decision-Making.
 Further research is also being conducted at the Otto-Selz-Institute (Mannheim Centre for Work and Health), which focuses on the impact of negative influences at the workplace.

 The CDSS PhD Program in Psychology offers courses in topical areas of research and advanced methods.
 The latter provide students with the tools for rigorous and thorough theoretical and empirical analysis, such as experimental design, multivariate and longitudinal analysis, methods of evaluation and assessment as well as the modelling of psychic processes.
 Furthermore, PhD students are free to pursue their particular interests by attending additional CDSS courses offered on a great variety of methods of empirical research.